OTL/rust_learning_sandbox/nkinematics/README.md

 ## URDF

-You can use URDF file to build your robot model using `nkinematics-urdf` crate.
+You can use URDF file to build your robot model using `k-urdf` crate.